Fedor von Bock: Operation Barbarossa

-Differences between Bock's strategic intent and the intent of High Command repeatedly surfaced.
-Bock continued to favour a direct drive toward Moscow, bypassing Soviet armies and leaving them to be destroyed by infantry, which advanced on foot, well behind tank columns.
-Bock argued that if encirclement were truly necessary then instead of diverting his tanks north and south to encircle and destroy smaller Soviet armies, a larger encirclement should be made eastward toward the Dvina-Dnieper River basins.
+Differences between the strategic intent of Bock and Brauchitsch's Army High Command repeatedly surfaced.
+Bock continued to favour a direct drive toward Moscow, bypassing Soviet armies and leaving them to be destroyed by infantry, which advanced on foot well behind tank columns.
+Bock argued that if encirclement were truly necessary then instead of diverting his tanks north and south to encircle and destroy smaller Soviet armies, a larger encirclement should be made eastward toward the Dvina-Dnieper river basins.
 Hitler decided against this plan, and insisted that the pockets containing Soviet armies must be destroyed before advancing deeper into Russia.
 Bock, enraged by this decision, was quoted as saying: "We are permitting our greatest chance of success to escape us by this restriction placed on our armour!"
 He hesitantly gave the order to abandon the drive toward Vitebsk and assist in the destruction of the pockets.
 On 25 June, Bock moved his headquarters from Posen to Kobryn, a town about 15 mi northeast of Brest-Litovsk.
 On 30 June, the 4th and 9th Armies met each other near Slonim, trapping thousands of Soviet soldiers.
 However, many Soviet soldiers managed to escape eastward.
 Bock soon gave the order to disengage from the encirclement and prepare for a full-scale drive to the east.
 This order once again caused a confrontation between Bock and Brauchitsch.

 On 3 July, Bock's forces were once again advancing eastward, with Guderian's tanks crossing the Berezina and Hoth's tanks crossing the Duna.
 This day marked the furthest distance covered by Bock's troops in a single day, with over 100 mi travelled.
 Four days later, Guderian's tanks crossed the Dnieper, the last great obstacle before Smolensk.
 However, Guderian was soon ordered by Günther von Kluge to withdraw back across the river.
 Bock soon reversed this order, and Guderian was allowed to re-cross the river.
-Bock protested Kluge's actions to High Command, to no avail.
+Bock protested against Kluge's actions to High Command, to no avail.
 On 11 July, Bock moved his headquarters again to Borisov, a Soviet town near the Berezina River.
+According to General Günther Blumentritt, as reported by British military historian B.H.
+Liddell Hart, one reason Kluge privately gave for preferring to interrupt his and Guderian's drive for Moscow in July 1941 and to use their tanks instead for the proposed Kiev encirclement was that the change would temporarily put Kluge under the command of the amiable Rundstedt rather than leaving him under the thumb of Bock, who was "a very difficult man to serve."